Skip to content

 africa crime nigerian

-Whilst we welcome genuine Africans to come over and get their higher education to better themselves and their country, we do not want criminals in disguise as students to come over and start creating problems and commit serious crimes here.
+Whilst we welcome genuine Africans students to come over and get their higher education to better themselves and their country, we do not want criminals in disguise as students to come over and start creating problems and commit serious crimes here.
 And regrettably, the number of the menace caused by these Africans seems to be on a worrying trend.

 Read More »National Security 101: Spotlight on African Menace